Eastmoreland, Portland, Oregon: Description

 The neighborhood is bounded on the north by SE Woodstock Boulevard.
 The western boundary is a combination of SE McLoughlin Boulevard, SE Reedway Street, and SE 26th Avenue.
 Johnson Creek serves as most of the neighborhood's southern boundary, which meets its eastern boundary between SE Tenino Street and SE Crystal Springs Boulevard., SE César E. Chávez Boulevard.
 Its northern border winds around the Reed College campus and continues on SE Steele Street until meeting its western boundary.

 Eastmoreland is filled with trees and lush landscaping.
 Public parks in Eastmoreland include Crystal Springs Rhododendron Garden (1923), Eastmoreland Golf Course (1916), Eastmoreland Garden (2004), Eastmoreland Playground Park (1916), and Berkeley Park (1941).
 There is also a median on Reed College Place which is owned by Portland Department of Transportation and maintained by Portland Parks & Recreation.
 The Shakespeare Garden at Eastmoreland was designed by Florence Holmes Gerke.

 Eastmoreland is home to two schools, Duniway Elementary School (constructed in 1926 and named for Abigail Scott Duniway) and Holy Family Catholic School.

+In 2024, Eastmoreland became a part of Portland's District 4.